 Online interviews featuring discussions with prominent authors, historical researchers, and notable personalities associated with the study of President Kennedy's assassination.

 Alan Dale is a full-time professional jazz musician and band leader, a lifetime student of American history whose parents were active as supporters and volunteers in the political campaigns of John and Robert Kennedy.
+Alan serves the noted FOIA attorney, Jim Lesar, as Director of the Assassination Archives and Research Center and is the host of JFK Conversations.
+He is affiliated with the research groups JFK Lancer and CAPA, and is responsible for administration and content at https://jfkjmn.com/.
+He is an administrative and research assistant to Dr. John Newman.
 He is the administrator of jfkessentials.com and is a contributing editor to the Assassination Archives and Research Center (aarclibrary.org).
 To campaign for compliance in enforcing the JFK Records Act, and to ensure the scheduled declassification of JFK assassination related files, he has joined with other interested parties in setting up 2017JFK.ORG.

 This site is made in cooperation with JFKLancer.com